The Super Shed Project

 Turning the humble backyard shed into a Passive House

 Woden SEE-Change loves a challenge.
-Our latest is to turn a tumble down shed on the Canberra City Farm (CCF) site on Dairy Flat Road, ACT into an inviting, energy efficient educational space for CCF volunteers, schools, community groups and all visitors to use and learn from.
-With a lot of help this is happening now.
+Our latest is to turn a tumble down shed on the Canberra City Farm (CCF) site on Dairy Road, ACT into an inviting, energy efficient educational space for CCF volunteers, schools, community groups and all visitors to use and learn from.
+With a lot of help from an increasing group of volunteers this building is changing for the better and there is much excited anticipation at CCF as new uses for the building begin to emerge.
+It is of course still used weekly by Southern Harvest for their food distribution and we are trying to ensure that it remains operational for them during our reconstruction.

 If you would like to help and learn some on-the-job skills or you have skills to share then please text Leigh Duxson on 0407283195.
-We particularly need Carpenters at the moment.
+We particularly need Carpenters at the moment as our regular Carpenter, Kevin, is on a well deserved holiday.

 Read about the most recent developments directly below….